CellarPro 4000S-EC Split System #1763

 CellarPro's 4000S-EC cooling units (2/5 Ton Nominal) are engineered for wine cellars up to 1,000* cubic feet in both commercial and residential wine cellars.

 Performance testing shows that this unit maintains optimal cellar temperature and humidity conditions in extreme conditions up to 110F more effectively than similar units from competing brands.
-4000S units also are significantly quieter than comparable units from other brands.
+4000S-EC units use energy-efficient EC fans in the evaporator and are significantly quieter than comparable units from other brands.
 Visit our Learning Center for data tables, performance charts and product comparisons among different brands.

-- CellarPro 4000S units are designed to be installed with the evaporator inside the cellar, and the condensing unit in a remote location.
+- CellarPro 4000S-EC units are designed to be installed with the evaporator inside the cellar, and the condensing unit in a remote location.

 - Our Split refrigeration systems offer a choice of wiring: